-The Oji Group conducts the forest plantation business in nine areas in six countries.
-As of the end of FY2019, the total area of overseas forest plantations was 250,000 ha.
+The Oji Group conducts the forest plantation business in ten areas in six countries.
+As of the end of FY2020, the total area of overseas forest plantations was 260,000 ha.
 The area of conservation forests principally for preserving biodiversity and basins was 130,000 ha.

 In addition, we use the forest certification program to implement appropriate forest management in consideration of the environment, society and economy.

-The forest certification acquisition rates in FY2019 were 94% for overseas forest plantations.
+The forest certification acquisition rates in FY2020 were 91% for overseas forest plantations.
 The overseas forest plantation business secures wood raw materials, absorbs and fixes CO2, and creates jobs and industry, contributing to the creation of truly enriched and sustainable local communities.

 At Oji Group forest plantations, planted trees that are ready to be harvested are processed into papermaking raw materials (woodchips) and lumber products.
 Woodchips are locally processed into pulp or transported to Japan on dedicated woodchip ships.

 In a forestry ecosystem, trees absorb CO2 from the atmosphere and fix carbon in their trunks, branches, leaves, and roots while they grow.
 Dead trees, leaves, and branches are not decomposed and emitted into the atmosphere as CO2 immediately.
 They are accumulated in the soil as soil organic matter containing carbon and emit CO2 gradually as they decompose.
 Harvested trees do not emit CO2 immediately.
 Harvested trees are used as lumber for houses and furniture or as paper, retaining carbon over a long period of time.
 In addition, the use of construction waste materials and unused wood as biomass energy, which is an alternative to fossil fuels, leads to the reduction of CO2 emitted from fossil fuels.